iit-DLSLab/unitree_ros2_dls/README_unitree_ros2.md

 ## Running the quadruped hal

-The source code of the hal is located at `/ros2_ws/src/quadruped_hal`.
+The source code of the HAL is located at `/ros2_ws/src/quadruped_hal`.

 Open a terminal and input:
 ```bash